Louis Haiman & Brother Confederate Artillery Sword & Scabbard

 Artillery Sword Leather Grip

 Some of the most sought after edged weapons in collectors collections are Confederate swords.
-Most commonly they are Calvary Sabers and Staff & Field Swords however occasionally Southern Artillery Swords become available.
+Most commonly they are Cavalry Sabers and Staff & Field Swords however occasionally Southern Artillery Swords become available.

 Confederate Artillery Swords are rare, no reason is known for this but the fact remains that three to four officers swords show up for every Artillery sword.
 So when this sword became available I negotiated the best deal I could to make it apart of my collection.